 What You Need to Know About Heroin Laced Fentanyl

-Understanding the dangers of heroin that is laced with fentanyl, and the manner in which it can affect your body, is essential to avoiding a potential overdose.
+Understanding the dangers of heroin that is laced with fentanyl, and the manner in which it can affect your body, is essential to avoid a potential overdose.
 While the telltale signs of a fentanyl overdose are nearly identical to a heroin overdose, the amount of fentanyl needed to induce a deadly reaction is significantly lower than heroin alone.

 Some of these warning signs include: